OUR METHOD

 Examples

-Pausing and breathing, aligning decision with principles and ethical responsibilities, mindfulness and body practices (massage, brain cranial therapy, napping, showering between meetings), counselling, taking your shoes off and putting your feel on the ground, reality checking with trusted friends and experts.
+Pausing and breathing, aligning decisions with principles and ethical responsibilities, mindfulness and body practices (massage, craniosacral herapy, napping, showering between meetings), counselling, taking your shoes off and putting your feel on the ground, taking a shower after an unsettling meeting, walking your dog with your peers at lunch, reality checking with trusted friends and experts.

 Guiding Principles